dbanalyticsco/agentk/README.md

 ```

 When you run Agent K, it will query Looker for the relevant data and visualisations based on `{{ }}` references in your template.
 Currently, you can insert a Single Value, HTML Table, and Visualisation png file.
 The config is set from within the file as well.

+You can use conditional logic within your Jinja as well, allowing you to dynamically change your text based on results pulled from Looker.
+You could even choose to include certain graphs over others, depending on what you dynamically want to highlight on a given day.

 ## Installation